 There she is right in front of you, and she looks stunning.
 Time seemed to stand still for a second the moment you laid eyes on her, and she smiled at you when she saw you.

 Perhaps you’re on a first date with her, or maybe you just saw her across the way and felt your heart start running a mile a minute.
-Or maybe even came across her profile online (in which case you’ll need to know how to get her on a date with you, get the free course here).
+Or maybe even came across her profile online (in which case you’ll need to know how to get her on a date with you, get the free report here).

 Either way, you need to talk to her.
 This here could be your future wife, future baby mama or even something else entirely!